antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/howto/sorting.rst

     >>> sorted([5, 2, 3, 1, 4])
     [1, 2, 3, 4, 5]

-You can also use the :meth:`list.sort` method of a list.
-It modifies the list in-place (and returns ``None`` to avoid confusion).
+You can also use the :meth:`list.sort` method.
+It modifies the list in-place (and returns *None* to avoid confusion).
 Usually it's less convenient than :func:`sorted` - but if you don't need the original list, it's slightly more efficient.